GillesJ/sentivent-economic-event-detection/README.md

-# SENTiVENT: Company-specific event detection in economic news
+# Economic event detection in company-specific news text
-Economic event type detection on the SentiFM dataset using neural and other ML methods.
+Economic event type detection on the SentiFM dataset using biLSTM and SVM for the paper: Gilles Jacobs, Els Lefever, and Véronique Hoste.
+2018.
+Economic event detection in company-specific news text.
+In Proceedings of the 1st Workshop on Economics and NLP (ECONLP).
+ACL 2018, Melbourne, AUS, 1-10.

-This repo includes data and code for company-specific sentence level event detection for the [English SentiFM dataset](https://osf.io/enu2k/).
+This repo includes data and code for company-specific sentence level event type classification for the [English SentiFM dataset](https://osf.io/enu2k/).

+Please cite the original paper when using the dataset.

-It runs complete experiments with word-vector creation & evaluation, hyperparameter optimization in crossvalidation and tests on holdout.
+This code can completely replicate the experiments described in the paper with preprocessing, word-vector creation & evaluation, hyperparameter optimization in crossvalidation and holdout-prediction.

 ## Set-up:
 1. Install non-python dependencies: